lewagon/dotfiles/02-OOP/01-OO-Basics/04-Public-Interface/README.md

 ### Transactions history

 Now you have to implement  `#transactions_history` method.
-This method takes a password hash as parameter, which is an optional parameter, and is set to the empty hash if not provided (this is the meaning of the notation `args={}`).
+This method takes a password hash as parameter (for example `{ password: 'yoko' }`), which is an optional parameter, and is set to the empty hash if not provided (this is the meaning of the notation `args = {}`).
 Your transaction history method should

-1. print a string displaying the transactions if the right password is given.
+1. return a string displaying the transactions if the right password is given.
-2. print "wrong password" if the password does not correspond to the account's password.
+2. return `"wrong password"` if the password does not correspond to the account's password.
-3. print "no password given" if the method is called without arguments.
+3. return `"no password given"` if the method is called without arguments.

 ## (Optional) Add a `Transaction` class